nobraininside/dropQbsd/README.md

 - Directories in transit: `570` (group can traverse)
 - Export directories: SGID `2770`, owned by `root:drop`

-No domain can delete another domain's files (enforced by sticky bit on `/home/drop`).
+No domain can delete another domain's files.
 No domain can modify files once placed (enforced by 440 permissions).
+Cleanup is handled by `enforce_drop` on its regular cycle.
 A cron job (`enforce_drop`) runs every 60 seconds, correcting permissions, quarantining violations, and cleaning abandoned artifacts.

 **Import workflow:**